gagataiga/Public-Toilet-NearBy/README.md

 - Deploy the application on a different cloud service due to slow rendering on render.com.
 AWS or GCP.

-- Add testing capabilities.
+- Add tests with Jest jest and cypress.

-- Integrate Docker into the project.
+- Use Docker in the project and deploy with it.

 <br/>